 These are often life-threatening as the burn extends to the bones and muscles after destroying all layers of skin.

-Whether a first-degree burn or a fourth-degree burn, all types of burns increase the risk of nerve damage, shock, blisters, and infections, it is essential to seek medical treatment immediately.
+Whether a first-degree burn or a fourth-degree burn, all types of burns increase the risk of nerve damage, shock, blisters, and infections, so it is essential to seek medical treatment immediately.
 Following a burn injury, especially to muscle, you must prevent further complications by treating with experienced doctors as soon as possible.
 In most cases, the wounds will start to heal.
-But the recovery process can be painful with severe burns, requiring time at a burn unit, sometime for decades or even for for life.
+But the recovery process can be painful with severe burns, requiring time at a burn unit, sometimes for decades or even for life.

 Fortunately, injured victims may be able to recover compensation if their burn injuries were due to another’s negligence.
 Contact our Texas burn injury lawyers to discuss your case and legal options if you or your loved one suffered burn injuries.

-Although money may not bring back your previous life, it can help you pay medical expenses and treatments that can improve your quality of life and help you move on.
+Although money may not bring back your previous life, it can help you pay medical expenses and treatments to improve your quality of life and help you move on.
 Our legal advice can help you make an informed decision if you are hurt and confused at this time of great difficulty.
 We can bring clarity as you suffer the pain and torment of your physical harm and hospitalization.